 How does locking work?

-If you want to lock a certain element, simply select it and click on the locking button, in the top right corner, as shown in the picture above.
+If you want to lock a certain element, simply select it and click on the locking button, in the top right corner, as shown in the picture below.
 By doing this, you just froze your object.
 It cannot be moved, deleted, or edited.

 If your layout has more objects, don’t worry.
 You don’t have to lock each of them individually.
 In your layer section, just hold CTRL or CMD and simply click on each object you wish to select.